I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ndis_switch_forwarding_detail_net_buffer_list_info.md

 ### -field NumAvailableDestinations

-A value that specifies the number of unused extensible switch destination ports elements within an <a href="netvista.net_buffer_list">NET_BUFFER_LIST</a> structure.
+A value that specifies the number of unused extensible switch destination ports elements within an <a href="..\ndis\ns-ndis-_net_buffer_list.md">NET_BUFFER_LIST</a> structure.
 For more information, see the Remarks section.

 ### -field SourcePortId

-The identifier of the source extensible switch port from which the <a href="netvista.net_buffer_list">NET_BUFFER_LIST</a> originated.
+The identifier of the source extensible switch port from which the <a href="..\ndis\ns-ndis-_net_buffer_list.md">NET_BUFFER_LIST</a> originated.

 ### -field SourceNicIndex

 A UINT32 value that specifies the index of the source network adapter that is connected to the extensible switch port specified by the <b>SourcePortId</b> member.

-For more information on this index value, see <a href="netvista.network_adapter_index_values">Network Adapter Index Values</a>.
+For more information on this index value, see <a href="https://msdn.microsoft.com/969333DA-0282-474B-8D56-72CD623C5329">Network Adapter Index Values</a>.

 ### -field NativeForwardingRequired